bknowles/chef-fundamentals/slides/troubleshooting/01_slide.md

 Otherwise, something on the server backend had an error that wasn't handled.

-* Opscode's operations staff is notified on 500's.
+* For Opscode Hosted Chef, operations staff is notified on 500s.
 * We investigate and resolve these as quickly as possible.

 # 503 Service Unavailable